My name is James Skripchuk, and I’m working on my Computer Science PhD at North Carolina State University with a focus in Computer Science Education.

 I am very grateful to have received the 2018 Steven Geracimos Memorial Award by the University of Delaware for my work in Computer Science research and computational thinking under Lori Pollock.
 I was one of four undergraduates selected to become a “Computational Thinking Fellow” under an NSF funded grant in order to infuse computational thinking principles into general education courses at UD.
 Specifically, I spent multiple semesters working with the UD music department in designing, implementing, and refactoring the new course MUSC106: Computational Thinking in Music.

 I have a passion for science and science education.
-I’m a total music theory nerd with a penchant for jazz and experimental electronic music.
+I’m a total music theory nerd with a penchant for digital fusion, jazz, and experimental electronic music.
+Anonymity on the internet is fake, so you’ll probably be able to find my musical alias if you look hard enough.